frovedis/frovedis/doc/manual/python/dataframe/df_intro.md

     Sam     2       64
     Jo      4       59

-In order to select rows between given range using indexing operator, it can be done as follows:
+Here, list of columns are passed in the indexing operator.

+**Filtering dataframe using slice operation with row numbers:**

 For example,

-    # filtering dataframe using slice operation with row numbers
     fdf1[1:2].show()

 Output